Ask a COVID-19 Question

 - Medical care is limited, there is limited availability of ICU beds, and hospitalized patients may have an increased risk of exposure to COVID-19.
 U.S. citizens, including those considering traveling for elective surgery, are encouraged to postpone travel due to considerations that include the significantly reduced availability of emergency medical care as well as concerns noted in our general information on travel to the Dominican Republic.
 U.S. citizens have suffered serious complications or died during or after having cosmetic or other elective surgery.

-- The Dominican government has instituted restrictions on airports in Punta Cana, Santiago, and Santo Domingo permitting only ONE person to accompany travelers inside the airport for arrivals or departures.
-One additional person can accompany travelers by vehicle but will not be allowed access inside the terminals.
-Cell phone use is not permitted inside the airports.
+- The Dominican government has previously instituted restrictions on airports in Punta Cana, Santiago, and Santo Domingo permitting only ONE person to accompany travelers inside the airport for arrivals or departures with one additional person allowed to accompany travelers by vehicle.

 - Are PCR and/or antigen tests available for U.S. citizens in the Dominican Republic?
 [Yes]